 Our building was cabled years ago with coaxial cable attached to analogue cameras.
 To upgrade the system, would be need to scrap the one we have?

 Not necessarily.
 Where it is sound, we are often able to re-use old cabling and couple it with the latest HD cameras, digital recorders and control software which can be used on all platforms – desktop, tablet or mobile phone.
 This minimises any intervention to the building fabric and disruption to operations.
 New cameras and systems are usually much more discrete than older equipment.

 The Bloomfield Group has worked closely with custodians of historic buildings to design and install the latest security systems in the most sensitive of environments – we regularly collaborate with facilities managers to plan discrete access control and HD CCTV systems which do not damage the fabric of the structures.

 The Reform Club

 From spring 2018 it will be compulsory for all abattoirs in the UK to have CCTV systems.
-The UK Government has made these changes to protect slaughterhouses...Read more
+Here is what slaughterhouses need to know.Read more

 Call: 0844 984 9645